innocentperos/fakerAPI/Readme.md

         // This will log to the terminal a random phone number like (+32) 234 22 7466
       ```

-4. **TextField**
+4. `TextField`

-    This will generate random text content consisting of 50 words , which can be changed by providing the number of words in the constructor
+    This generates random text content consisting of 50 words , which can be changed by providing the number of words in the constructor

     ```javascript
         const {Fields} = require("api-faker")